En Plein Air – If you do your art outdoors, you do it en plein air (in the open air)

 To do this you'll need some thick card, a pen, scissors or a scalpel, a ruler, sellotape and some thin string.

-On your piece of card, draw a rectangle with the short sides at 12cm and the long sides at 18cm and put at mark at 3cm intervals on the outside of your rectangle.
-These will create 3cmx3cm squares when you stick on your string.
+On your piece of card, draw a rectangle, making the short sides 12cm and the long sides 18cm.
+Put marks at 3cm intervals on the outside of your rectangle.
+These will create 3cm X 3cm squares when you stick on your string.

-Carefully use your scissors or scalpel to cut out the inside of the rectangle.
+Carefully use your scissors or a scalpel to cut out the inside of the rectangle.

-Next, stick lengths of string to the card at the 3cm intervals, making sure to pull the string tight when sticking so it doesn't sag.
+Next, stick lengths of string to the card at the 3cm intervals, ensuring the string is pulled tight when sticking so it doesn't sag.

-Trim any excess card, leaving around a 5cm edge around the window.
+Trim any excess card, leaving an edge of about 5cm around the window

 Your viewfinder is now ready to take out on your artistic expeditions!